Grace

 should not punch down with his five-fingered fist,

-of Leering Gods, who make warts on noses,
+of Leering Gods who stick warts on genitals, drop hail

 tuna casserole bubbles in the microwave at work.